Rudolfzkh/khzhang/content/opening/Postdoc and RA/index.md

   focal_point: Smart
   preview_only: false
 ---
-We seek highly motivated graduate students and postdocs to join the group.
-Candidates with interests in advanced manufacturing, and solid background in mechanical engineering, materials science, metallurgical engineering, and other related areas are encouraged to email Dr. Zhang (kaihao@mit.edu) with your CV.
+We seek highly motivated research assistants and postdocs to join the group.
+Candidates with interests in advanced manufacturing, and solid background in mechanical engineering, materials science, metallurgical engineering, and other related areas are encouraged to email Dr. Zhang (kaihaozhang@ust.hk) with your CV and selected publications.